fogg-lab/tissue-model-analysis-tools/README.md

 As a workaround for other formats, you can use the [bioformats command line tool](https://bio-formats.readthedocs.io/en/stable/users/comlinetools/conversion.html) or Fiji to convert your files to TIFF or OME-TIFF and feed the converted files to `tmat`.
 Be aware that this might not preserve metadata related to physical pixel sizes/spacing, which means you will need manually specify parameters such as `image_width_microns` as needed (as it can no longer be inferred for the converted image based on its metadata).

 Z stacks can be provided as input to the software in two different ways; either as a single file in a multidimensional image format such as OME-TIFF or ND2, or as a numbered image sequence which is the same as how you might load a Z stack from image sequence in ImageJ.
 The scripts will infer whether input Z stacks are provided as image sequences or single files, by checking whether there are multiple Z slices per file.

+## Image Input Directory Structure

+Input images should be organized in directories containing only input images, and no other files.
+Make sure your input images for each tool are organized in one of the following ways:

+### 1. Single File Z Stacks (e.g. ND2, OME-TIFF)
+*Valid input directory structure for all tools*

+For example:
+- input_directory/
+  - first_zstack.nd2
+  - second_zstack.nd2
+  - ...

+### 2. Image Sequences
+*Valid input for all tools*

+Example 1 (using subdirectories):
+- input_directory/
+  - first_zstack/
+    - zstack1_z0.tif
+    - zstack1_z1.tif
+    - zstack1_z2.tif
+    - ...
+  - second_zstack/
+    - zstack2_z0.tif
+    - zstack1_z1.tif
+    - zstack1_z2.tif
+    - ...

+Example 2 (no subdirectories):
+- input_directory/
+  - first_zstack_Z0.tif
+  - first_zstack_Z1.tif
+  - first_zstack_Z2.tif
+  - ...
+  - second_zstack_Z0.tif
+  - second_zstack_Z1.tif
+  - second_zstack_Z2.tif
+  - ...

+What's important here is that all filenames contain the z position denoted by the letter z (uppercase or lowercase) followed by a number.
+Other characters in the filename must be consistent across all files in the sequence.
+Also note that nested subdirectories are not supported.

+### 3. Z Projections or 2D Images
+*Valid input for cell coverage area computation and microvessels quantification*

+For example:
+- input_directory/
+  - image1.tiff
+  - image2.tiff
+  - ...

 ## Usage